Contents

 Technology Adoption

 But all of this depends on selecting the right software for your department.
-With technology that integrates with your other solutions, automates repetitive tasks, and can be configured to your exact specifications, you’ll improve collaboration and make workloads manageable.

-Breaking Down Data Siloes with Integration
+Breaking Down Data Silos with Integration

 Former building official Darren Emery explained what it was like using software that didn’t integrate well: